liam-kelley/ambispeechkit/README.md

 ## Installation as a subtree

-1. Copy the Makefile found at the root of this repo into the root of your repo.
+1. Copy the Makefile found in the subtree folder of this repo into the root of your repo.
 This makefile has 3 useful commands to manage the subtree.
 2. Run this to add the repository as a subtree.

 ```bash